khaidarovs/slackbot/README.md

 Note: manually triggering activity warnings when they are disabled for a definite specified period of time decrements the downtime by 1 day.
 This is because, conventionally, activity warnings only are triggered daily.
 However for debugging purposes this is too long to wait.

+Finally, all of the variables mentioned above for activity warnings and mood messages are stored in firebase.
+Specifically, firebase has a separate entry for each channel that stores bool activity_warnings_enabled, int activity_warning_threshold, etc, allowing for multi-channel support.
+These variables are updated in real time and fetched from the database when needed.

 ## Convo Summary

-Conversation summary feature: Conversation summary is a triggered slash command that uses the NLTK python package and tokenization to process given messages in the past 6 hours and summarize them.
+Conversation summary feature (done by Matt and Maya G.): Conversation summary is a triggered slash command that uses the NLTK python package and tokenization to process given messages in the past 6 hours and summarize them.
 Since this function assigns a value to each sentence, there may be a case where there is no significant value associated with specific messages, in which case, the function would return every message from the past 6 hours.

+The function is:
 - `/summarize_conversation` - summarizes a conversation

 ## Use Examples